 One-pot meals can be the solution to quick and easy cooking when no one really has the time to cook.
 While one-pot meals come in various forms, they all have the common concept of putting a variety of ingredients into a single vessel and cooking them all together.
 There’s no fretting about getting the timing right so that your broccoli is perfectly steamed at the same time as the pot roast comes out of the oven medium-rare and the rice is ready to fluff, which is a boon for all those who aren’t wizards at culinary planning.
 And, perhaps best of all, rather than a sink full of dirty pots and pans to scrub after dinner, there is only one pot to clean.

-One-pot meals include everything from light stir-fries to hearty skillet meals to heavy casseroles made with cans condensed cream-of soup.
+One-pot meals include everything from light stir-fries to hearty skillet meals to heavy casseroles made with cans of condensed "cream-of" soup.
 Typically each forkful contains a little of each ingredient in the meal, whether it’s in a slab form or bite-sized pieces.
 Crock-pot cooking, where all the ingredients are placed in a crock-pot along with some liquid and then simmered at a very low heat for 6-8 hours until everything has disintegrated into a stew, is another popular method of creating of one-pot meals.

 The only downside to each of these methods is that they are usually not a complete and balanced meal in and of themselves.
 Since the definition of a complete, healthy meal includes protein, carbohydrates and vegetables, stir-fries are typically served with rice, skillet meals with pasta, casseroles with a salad, and crock-pot stews with bread.

-Infuse it To have a truly complete and balanced one-pot meal consider “infusion” cooking.
+To have a truly complete and balanced one-pot meal consider “infusion” cooking.
 Infused one-pot meals are made by layering whole foods into a closed container– either a foil or parchment pouch or a cast iron Dutch oven—and then baking the container in the oven at a very high heat for under an hour.
 These dinners can contain everything needed for a full and balanced one-pot meal without having to prepare rice or a salad separately.

 Low in fat and high in nutrition, almost any ingredients can be added to an infused one-pot meal to meet personal dietary preferences.
 Infused one-pot meals prepared in a Dutch oven can even accept frozen elements without any change in cooking time or flavor.